spookey/say_cheese_zfs/README.md

 This code is intended to be run inside the crontab.

-It should work both in python 2 and python 3.
+It works on the latest stable python 3 version on FreeBSD.
 (If it does not, or on other errors, please feel free to open an issue.)

 ### Installation